 under the supervision of Ido Dagan and Jacob Goldberger.

-I develop algorithms for the acquisition of lexical semantic relations,
+My main research interest was semantic Inference.
+I developed algorithms for the acquisition of lexical semantic relations,

 - Eyal Shnarch, Erel Segal Halevi, Jacob Goldberger, Ido Dagan.